sejgit/udi-hunterdouglas-pg3/README.md

 * G3 generated
 * kind of a heartbeat which keeps the sse client-server connection alive
-* NOTE: checked in controller for any event, this being one of them
+* NOW: checked in controller for any event, this being one of them
-* MAYBE: not sure what drives this on the G3 side, so no plans for other actions
+* MAYBE: not sure how often this is pushed from the G3 side.
+No current plans

 ### motion-started

 * G3 generated
 * any shade motion from any source by any command
-* NOTE: currenly just set the ST, Motion flag
+* NOW: currenly just set the ST, Motion flag
 * MAYBE:
-  * Motion timeout: reset or fire jog after timeout
-  * if plugin stopped in mid motion, motion-stopped event missed
+  * Motion timeout: reset or fire 'jog' command after timeout if plugin stopped in mid motion, or motion-stopped event missed

 ### motion-stopped

 * G3 generated
 * shade motion from any source by any command
-* NOTE: currenly just clear the ST, Motion flag
+* NOW: currenly just clear the ST, Motion flag
 * MAYBE: Motion timeout: as above, happened once to me, but rare

 [license]: https://github.com/sejgit/udi-hunterdouglas-pg3/blob/master/LICENSE